 Societal barriers, those unspoken messages we all receive over our lifetimes which reinforce the ways in which men and women ‘should’ behave, significantly hinder women’s career development; we work with your team in key areas such as de-biasing your recruitment system and creating a culture of visible and vocal senior leadership.

 We also address organisational barriers – such as lack of access to sponsorship and networks – through culture change programmes and solutions which link inclusion activity to business strategy.
-When combined with our Breakthrough Development and Coaching programmes which help women overcome many of the personal hurdles, our Three Barriers approach effectively drives the systemic change needed for deep rooted transformation.
+When combined with our Breaking Barriers Development and Coaching programmes which help women overcome many of the personal hurdles, our Three Barriers approach effectively drives the systemic change needed for deep rooted transformation.

 With our Three Barriers Diagnostic tool, we help organisations get a clear picture of the barriers that are most at play in your business, providing valuable insight on where to most effectively focus investment and resources.